HeyPublisher/amazon-book-store/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sell Amazon products in the sidebar, based upon the POST or a default pool of products that you define.
+Sell Amazon products in a sidebar widget, based upon the POST or a default pool of products that you define.

 == Description ==

-The Amazon Book Store (formerly 'Support Great Writers') Widget provides a very simple way to sell Amazon products via a sidebar widget on your blog, magazine, or other WordPress-powered website.
-The widget can be instantiated multiple times, with different products being displayed in each instance.
+The Amazon Book Store widget gives you a simple way to sell Amazon products in the sidebar of your blog, magazine, or other WordPress-powered website.
+The widget can be included multiple times, with different products being displayed in each instance.

 You can sell specific products on specific pages of your website, or define a 'pool' of products from which the widget will randomly chose from.
 This allows you to quickly build up an Amazon store of products that are related to your individual POSTs.